yadayada/acd_cli/docs/usage.rst

 Global Flags/Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~

+..
+  not using reST's option list here because it does not support (?) --foo={bar1,bar2} type args

 ``--verbose`` (``-v``) and ``--debug`` (``-d``) will print additional messages to standard error.

 ``--no-log`` (``-nl``) will disable the automatic logging feature that saves log files to the